DanLavine/willow/docs/services/general/queries/rfc_general_query_improvements.md

    We want to find all possible Channels for a Queue on the Willow service
    ```

-   In these cases, we are potentialy obtaining a large data set and need the common pagination tools: SORT BY,
+   In these cases, we are potentialy obtaining a large data set and need the common pagination tools:
-   ORDER ASC, LIMIT.
+   ORDER BY ...
+ASC/DESC, LIMIT.

 2. Actionable queries against an object in the system